Nahsc0/Dockerized-Python-Script-Alpine/README.md

 Before running this project, make sure Docker is installed on your system.
 If Docker is not installed on your system, please follow the instructions on the Docker [website](https://docs.docker.com/get-docker/) to install it.

-## Application

-The Python GUI application displays a button.
-Upon clicking the button, a greeting message to Mr. Adefemi Michel is displayed, expressing appreciation for his wisdom as a DevOps Engineer.

 ## Building the Docker Image

 The Docker image can be built using the following command in the directory containing the Dockerfile: